-Yakitori is a popular Japanese dish that consists of bite-sized pieces of chicken grilled on skewers.
+Yakitori is a popular Japanese dish made with bite-sized pieces of chicken grilled on skewers.
+In Yakitori Japan, people of all ages enjoy this flavorful dish.

-Perfectly cooked over a charcoal flame, yakitori is a must-try for anyone visiting Japan.
+Chefs grill yakitori to perfection over a charcoal flame, making it a must-try for anyone visiting Japan.

-This guide introduces you to the world of yakitori, the different types, and where to find the best yakitori spots in Tokyo.
+This guide explores the world of yakitori, highlights the different types, and shares where to find the best yakitori spots in Tokyo.

 What is Yakitori?